responsible-ai-collaborative/aiid/README.md

 Execution is taken care of by the [umzug](https://github.com/sequelize/umzug) package.
 Please refer to its documentation for more information.

-## License

-The codebase currently carries an GNU Affero General Public License and all contributions to the project falls under the license.
-Contributors disclaim all rights to their contributions.
-Please reach out to discuss the license terms if they are causing you any issues.
-We selected the GNU Affero license to encourage contributing back to the project, but the license itself provides the community wide latitude in working with this codebase.

-Copyright 2021 Sean McGregor

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ## Contact

 For inquiries, you are encouraged to open an issue on this repository or visit the [contact page](https://incidentdatabase.ai/contact).